Physical child abuse is a serious problem. Here are some facts:

 Warning signs that an adult that may be abusing a child:

 GETTING HELP FOR THE CHILD AND FAMILY

 The child may need medical treatment and counseling.
 Abused children can be seriously hurt.
 Children may also have emotional problems.

 Counseling and support groups are available for children and for abusive parents who want to get help.

 There are state and other government departments or agencies that are responsible for the protection of children younger than age 18.
 Child protection agencies usually make a decision whether the child should go into foster care or can return home.
 Child protection agencies generally make every effort to reunite families when possible.
 The system varies from state to state, but usually involves a family court or a court that handles child abuse cases.

 Battered child syndrome; Physical abuse - children

-Updated by: Jennifer K. Mannheim, ARNP, Medical STaff, Department of Psychiatry and Behavioral Health, Seattle Children's Hospital; and Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.